 The honours year in science is a widely recognised and highly regarded additional year of study available to you after you complete your undergraduate course.

-An honours qualification in science is not only impresive in academia, but also in industry where laboratory experience and a command of scientific thought processes are highly sought after.
-Honours is a unique opportunity for students to explore their research potential by designing an independent project and producing a thesis of their work.
+An honours qualification in science is not only impressive in academia, but also in industry where research experience and a command of critical thinking are highly sought after.
+Honours is a unique opportunity for students to explore their potential by designing and conducting an independent research project and producing a thesis of their work.

 Honours at Westmead is available if you have studied: